lisa-butler/Dive-Tables/MyREADME.md

 Some interesting bugs were;

- An infinite loop within a while statement that continued to print a statement eternally until the terminal was shut down.
+ An infinite loop within a while statement that continued to print a statement eternally until i hit cntrl + c.
 This was fixed by calling the function again after printing the error message once and then breaking the loop.

  <!-- screenshot of infinite loop -->
  Another bug that was occuring was particularly interesting and difficult to find.
-After a user had calculated a deco and returned to the main maenu, the program remained in a loop and would only return 'No deco needed' to any input.
+After a user had calculated a deco and returned to the main menu, the program remained in a loop and would only return 'No deco needed' to any input.
 This was solved by having the exit function in the main menu call the landing page function.

 Initially i had all of my functions in one file run.py, I eventully decided to break them out into classes in different files and this dramatically improved the ease with which i could fix errors.